Gary Dourdan: Personal life

 Dourdan has African-American, Native American, Franco-Haitian (Haiti), Jewish, Irish, and Scottish ancestry.
 He married model Roshumba Williams in 1992; they divorced two years later.
 He has two children: a son with Cynthia Hadden and a daughter with Jennifer Sutton, whom Dourdan dated from 1995 to 2000.

 Dourdan collects classic cars and was featured on Season 1, Episode 3, of Street Customs.

 Legal issues

 In 2008, Dourdan was arrested for possession of cocaine and ecstasy.
 A third charge, possession of heroin, was dropped.
 Despite rumors, the drug charges had nothing to do with his departure from CSI, as the contract negotiations had already concluded and he had finished filming the last of his scenes before the incident.
-In July 2011, after crashing his car, Dourdan was arrested but charges were dropped for drug possession (oxycontin).
+In July 2011, after crashing his car, Dourdan was arrested but charges were dropped for drug possession (oxycodone).
 He was, however, charged with possession of drug paraphernalia.
 In November 2011, he was arrested for felony battery after breaking his girlfriend's nose and placed on five years' probation.
 He was also ordered to attend weeks of domestic violence counseling and to stay away from the victim for five years.
 Dourdan filed for bankruptcy in August 2012, owing roughly $1.7 million to creditors.